Start a Career in Commercial Truck Driving

 - Heavy and tractor-trailer truck driving

-- Delivery truck drivers
+- School and delivery truck drivers

 Commercial truck drivers based in the region are earning an average of up to $55,000